 Gangtok has many aspects that make it a perfect city to live in.
 Or even visit once in a while.
 Sharing some of my observations.

 Wherever we were in Gangtok, we were never away from flowers.
 I do not mean the wildflowers that occur in the hills.
 I mean the flowers that people have put everywhere.
-Each house had a neat lines pots of colourful flowers.
-The roadsides had hangers to hold flower pots and the colourful flowers smile at you .
+Each house had a neat lines pots of colorful flowers.
+The roadsides had hangers to hold flower pots and the colorful flowers smile at you.

 The flower show is a place in the heart of Gangtok where flowers are showcased around the year.

 It is a small glass house kind of place filled with flowers – mostly orchids.
 We really enjoyed clicking the orchids.
 I was pleasantly surprised to see a green orchid.

 However, the cherry on the cake is the fragile bags hanging on the walls of the city – holding the soil so that flowers can bloom.
 They could be found in bunches of 3-8 all over the city.
 Such a simple, economic, easy to do way to make the city beautiful in most natural of ways.
 Why has no other city thought of it so far?

 Little colorful flowers sprouted from wherever they, showing off their survival skills – just give them a bit of soil.